Skip to Content

 But trust me on this one, cold overnight oats are absolutely delicious and have an amazing texture.
 They’re also an incredibly refreshing breakfast on a warm day.

-With that be said, you can eat overnight oats warm.
+With that being said, you can eat overnight oats warm.
 They can be heated just like any other bowl of oatmeal.
-Pop them into the microwave and heat in 30 second intervals until they’re warm.
+Pop them into the microwave and heat in 30-second intervals until they’re warm.

 image of blackberry overnight oats made in advance in cute mason jars